 Spanish, French, Irish

-Dr Doyle is LLM Programme leader for the School of Law.
-He is currently teaching on the following LLM modules: Sustainable Development and Human Rights, Minority Rights and Indigenous Peoples, International Human Rights Law, and Business and Human Rights.
-He is module leader for the International Human Rights Law and Business and Human Rights modules and will share module leadership responsibility for the LLB Human Rights Law module in 2019.
+Dr Doyle is LLM Programme leader for the School of Law and is module leader for the following LLM and MA modules: Sustainable Development and Human Rights, Minority Rights and Indigenous Peoples under International Law, International Human Rights Law, and Business and Human Rights.

-He has also designed and delivered modules on Corporate Social Responsibility and Business Ethics to Masters of International Business students and lectured on English Legal Systems to LLB students.
-Dr Doyle has delivered guest lectures addressing indigenous peoples in a number of universities in countries including Ireland, France, the United States, the Philippines and Tanzania.
+In addition, Dr Doyle has designed and delivered modules on Corporate Social Responsibility and Business Ethics to Masters of International Business students and lectured on English Legal Systems and Human Rights Law to LLB students.
+Dr Doyle has delivered guest lectures addressing indigenous peoples in a number of universities in countries including the Czech Republic, Ireland, France, the United States, the Philippines and Tanzania.

 Publications addressing indigenous peoples’ rights under international law, including their right to give or withhold their free prior and informed consent to activities impacting on their way of life and lands, territories and resources: